 All match registration should be done online at www.practiscore.com

-Online registration for every match will open on Saturday two weeks before the match.
+Online registration for every match will open on Saturday one week before the match.

 Online registration will close on Saturday 8:00pm the day before the match.